agstub/grounding-line-methods/README.md

 # Dependencies
 ## Required dependencies
-As of 15 September 2020, this code runs with the latest FEniCS Docker image (https://fenicsproject.org/download/).
+As of this commit, this code runs with the latest FEniCS Docker image (https://fenicsproject.org/download/).
 Docker may be obtained at: https://www.docker.com/.
 To run the Docker image:

 `sudo docker run -ti -p 127.0.0.1:8000:8000 -v $(pwd):/home/fenics/shared -w /home/fenics/shared quay.io/fenicsproject/stable:latest`